maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

    ![EasyEDA find component](find-r220-easyeda1.png)

+### Finding a component in JLCPCB

+Finding a component in the EasyEDA design tool works OK.
-This works OK, but somehow, I find it easier to search for parts on the JLCPCB website.
+But somehow, I find it easier to search for parts on the JLCPCB website.

  - In the main page select `Resources` then `SMT Parts Library`.